Nate Carr: Subsequent career and family

 Carr continued his participation in the sport as an assistant coach at West Virginia University.
 After his retirement from WVU, he moved to Jones County, Georgia.
 There, his son, Nate Carr, Jr. was a nationally ranked high school wrestler and three-time state champion.
 Nate, Jr. originally committed to West Virginia University, but instead opted to attend Iowa Central Community College, where he won the NJCAA 157 lb.
 National Title.
-Nate Carr currently works as the head club coach for the Regional Training Center at Iowa State University, where his youngest son David is a member of the Iowa State Cyclones wrestling team.
-David went on to become a two-time NCAA Champion for Iowa State, winning titles in 2021 as a Freshman and closing out his collegiate career with another title as a Senior in 2024.
+Nate Carr currently works as the head club coach for the Regional Training Center at Iowa State University, where his youngest son David was a member of the Iowa State Cyclones wrestling team.
+David became a two-time NCAA Champion for Iowa State, winning titles in 2021 as a Freshman and closing out his collegiate career with another title as a Senior in 2024.